This sword is the enhanced version of the Magnificent Chu Jian.

 Hand polish to mirror shine and keen sharp edge.

-Industrial grade precision case bronze fittings.
+Industrial grade precision case brass fittings.

 The hand guard have classic Taotie Zoomorphic pattern.